Touhottaja/touhottaja.github.io/README.md

 # touhottaja.github.io
 Hi there internet dweller, thanks for stopping by 👋

 This GitHub pages site acts as a central place for me to collect my projects and thoughts into.
-You can see all of my public stuff over at https://github.com/Touhottaja.
+You can see all of my public stuff on [GitHub](https://github.com/Touhottaja).

 ## [Busber](busber.md)
 [busber.md](busber.md)